filmstro/filmstro_ffmpeg/README.md

 problems, probably to do with the sequence of packets / frames in the stream.
 To improve this any insights and findings are very welcome.

-The VideoWriter is leftover from a previous test and will be completely rewritten.
+There is an example how to write e.g. an Animation to a file, see examples/AnimationWriter.
+The animation is simply copied from the JUCE examples and the writer is added.

 ********************************************************************************